bloomberg/chromium.bb/CONTRIBUTING.md

 try to follow the rules below.

 **Note: this file uses spaces due to markdown rendering issues for tabs.
-  Code must be implemented using tabs.**
+  Code must be indented using tabs.**

 - indent with tabs, and a tab is always 8 characters wide
 - opening braces are on the same line as the if statement;